College Promise: Kalamazoo Study

 A well-known example is seen in Kalamazoo, Michigan, where Kalamazoo Public School (KPS) students have 100% of their tuition covered by anonymous donors in Michigan universities if they attended KPS from kindergarten through 12th grade.
 When Kalamazoo announced their Promise Program in 2005, KPS schools saw a surge in student enrollment, while other districts across the state and nation saw a decline in student enrollment.
 In 2009, it was observed that enrollment in KPS increased by 2,400 students.
 Not only were there more students enrolling, but schools also observed less high school seniors students drop-out.
 The effects of the Promise Program made many positive advancements in Kalamazoo, especially since many of the students in KPS came from poorer communities.
 Many more students have the opportunity to attend college, when they otherwise would not have had the chance.
 The Kalamazoo Promise is still in effect as of 2020, and will be continuing indefinitely.

 Problems Associated with Expanding Promise Programs

 Although there are many reasons why free higher education is beneficial to society, there are also problems that will arise if Promise Programs are instituted nationwide.
 President Lyndon B. Johnson implemented federal student loan and grant programs in 1965, which were supposed to help lower income students attend college.
-With the promise that universities would be receiving federal aid, college tuition prices soared.
+With the mass adoption of federal funding, universities became much cheaper and easier to access.
+This means free tuition hangs on taxes.
+During the Reagan '80s, Tax and Expenditure Limitations were passed.
+Colleges could no longer afford free tuition due to a massive cut to state spending, which consequently drastically increased the cost of tuition and other fees.
 Furthermore, if public universities become free to all students, more students will have access to higher education and will be expected to retain a degree, regardless of whether they actually need one.